-The table below lists the main types of forest that are present in this area of Southern NSW (these are referred to in the Code as 'broad forest types').
+The table below lists the two forest types covered by the Code (these are referred to in the Code as 'broad forest types').

 - Tick the broad forest types that are present in the FOP area. - Use this table to describe the forest condition and species mix for each broad forest type in the FOP area. - If you haven't already done so, mark up the FOP map so it shows the area covered by each broad forest type.